 That is why every cell in your body can form any kind of cell because every nucleus has all the genes that make up a human.
 An identity derived from the environment.

 read the best book of dr Bruce Lipton: The Biology of Belief: Unleashing the Power of Consciousness, Matter & Miracles

 When life begins.
 Embryonic stem cells are the product of the initial meeting of egg and sperm.
 Three days after fertilization of the egg, an inner cell mass can be isolated, and these are the embryonic stem cells that, if left alone, will grow into a fetus.

 How do we make stem cells maintain their native state?

 This seems to be a major question, because once created in the lab, stem cells perceive the modified environment and begin the maturation, in a form or another.
-But in order to use the stem cells for research and/or therapies, they must be kept in their native state long enough.
+But in order to use the stem cells for research and/or therapies (more on cell stem therapies), they must be kept in their native state long enough.

 • In December 2018, a study conducted by a team of scientists at Stanford University led by associate professor of surgery Derrick Wan, MD and assistant professor of dermatology Kevin Wang was published on Nature Communications.